 - Grades of "T" are issued for all acceptable transfer courses.
-The specific course at the other college is listed below the Cortland transfer credit. - Designations such as CGE -07 Met: Prior SUNY School will appear in General Education categories that a student fulfilled at another SUNY college. - The grade will be "M" for met and no credit will be issued with this posting. - The actual transfer course (and credit) will then appear in the "Additional GE Coursework" area of the GE block. - Waivers: For transfer students transferring in 35 or more credits, two GE waivers are applied to categories 11 and 12.
-The designation "CGE 1XX: Cortland GE Waiver" will appear.
-For students transferring in between 20-34.5 credits, one GE Waiver will be applied to the Degree Works audit after consultation with an academic advisor and submission of the GE Waiver form.
-First-year students with college credit are not eligible for GE waivers. - GPA is based on courses at Cortland only and does not transfer in with credits.
+The specific course at the other college is listed below the Cortland transfer credit. - Designations such as CGE -1HU Met: Prior SUNY School will appear in General Education categories that a student fulfilled at another SUNY college. - The grade will be "M" for met and no credit will be issued with this posting. - The actual transfer course (and credit) will then appear in the "Additional GE Coursework" area of the GE block. - Transfer students who have earned an Associate of Arts, Associate of Science, or Associate of Applied Science have completed General Education at SUNY Cortland in its entirety. - First-year students with Associate of Arts, Associate of Science, or Associate of Applied Science have completed General Education at SUNY Cortland in its entirety. - Waivers: For transfer students transferring 20 or more credits, one waiver is applied to the Cortland General Education Category of Science, Technology, Values and Society.
+The designation "CGE 12X: Cortland GE Waiver" will appear.
+First-year students with college credit are not eligible for the Cortland General Education Category of Science, Technology, Values and Society waiver. - GPA is based on courses at Cortland only and does not transfer in with credits.